htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 ```

 #### Notes on Appdeamon and HA's state machine:
 Things take time!!
 Especially when Appdeamon apps has to check HA states by eg. using constrain_input_boolean's (as in example 1) or change HA states by toggling lights.
 In my setup using a constrain_input_boolean will add some 100 ms. delay on execution.
 Not much, but still worth to keep in mind.
+Toggling lights via HA automation

 #### Setup needed commands and rules in Tasmota software via console: